ayousry42/u3brain/Probability and Statistics/Sampling Distribution.md

 ### Values to know
 - Parameters:
 	- Population Mean → µ
-	- Population variance → œ
+	- Population variance → σ
 ### Definition
 - Set of all elements under investigation
 - Hard to define